Leveraged ETFs Are Designed to Lose Money Over the Long Term

 Here's how it works: An ordinary ETF is just that - an exchange traded fund.
 It's a pooled mutual fund that owns an underlying basket of securities or other assets, most often common stocks.
 That basket trades under its own ticker symbol throughout the ordinary trading day the same way shares of Johnson & Johnson or Coca-Cola do.
 From time to time, the net asset value (the value of the underlying securities) may deviate from the market price but, on the whole, the performance should equal the underlying performance over long periods of time minus the expense ratio.

 For whom, precisely, are these leveraged ETFs designed?
 What types of people or institutions should consider buying or selling them?
 In the end, the answer becomes clear when you understand that they aren't meant for investment at all.
-Investment proper, such as owning companies and collecting dividends or lending money and collecting interest income, is necessary for the functioning of the real economy.
-The purpose of leveraging a stock market benchmark, such as the S&P 500, by 300% and then resetting it every day is a way to gamble without risking the dangers of directly employing margin debt.
+Investing should involve owning shares of companies and collecting dividends or lending money and collecting interest income, and is necessary for the functioning of the real economy.
+The purpose of leveraging a stock market benchmark, such as the S&P 500, by 300 percent and then resetting it every day is a way to gamble without risking the dangers of directly employing margin debt.

 You can take the long side (bet that it will increase) or the short side (bet that it will decrease) as both have their own respective ticker symbols.
-The ETFs are meant for those with deep pockets, who can afford to take the outsized risk, and who are willing to bet that stocks will go up or down on any given day; who know that they are engaged in an extremely short-term marketing timing activity that is entirely inappropriate for a vast majority of society.
+The ETFs are meant for those with deep pockets who can afford to take the outsized risk, and who are willing to bet that stocks will go up or down on any given day.

 What is the takeaway of all of this for new investors?
 To put it in the clearest possible terms:

 - You have no business, under practically any set of circumstances, to have any sort of leveraged ETF in your portfolio.